chikekennykalu84/TigerGraph-Challenge_STEM-and-SDG-Opportunities-for-Women/README.md

 OVERVIEW

-This project resourcses are for the OneMilion Dollar TigerGraph Challenge.
+This project resources are for the OneMilion Dollar TigerGraph Challenge.
 The project was carried out using the GraphStudio interface and the GSQL thereby obtained as expected.
 This project is a combination of Creating Global STEM Opportunities for Women and also Enabling effective and efficient Global UN SDG Search for Women.